 In the 1990s, a report written up by the Interactive System Project Working Group and funded by the National Science Foundation of the United States presented a more systematic discussion of VR, suggesting how the field could develop further and offering up ideas for research projects.
 Indeed, it had become apparent that virtual reality technology integrated a variety of different scientific fields such as computer graphics technology, computer simulation technology, sensor technology, display technology, and more.
 To ensure that users feel truly immersed in their virtual environments, developers had come to realise, VR needed to include information that inspired its users and permitted the option to interact with the virtual world.
 Put simply, it was understood around the 1990s that VR environments needed to succeed in three basic areas: immersion, vision, and interaction.
 This meant that the core focus of VR technology was centred around modelling and simulation.

 The increased focus on VR by tech scientists in the 1990s meant that a special kind of VR fever started to spread around the globe.
-This was evidenced by the release of VR novel “Avalanche” by Neal Stephenson and the move “Grass Cutter”.
-Between 1992 and 2002, at least six major movies involved VR technologies, showing a world which was only just around the corner.
+This was evidenced by the release of the VR novel “Avalanche” by Neal Stephenson and the movie “Grass Cutter”.
+Between 1992 and 2002, at least six major movies involved VR technologies, showing a world that was only just around the corner.